What Size Dumpster for Garage Cleanout?

 ✗ Never Accepted

-Per EPA household hazardous waste guidelines, the following items require special disposal:
+Under EPA household hazardous waste guidelines, these items need special disposal:

 • Paint, stains, and solvents